 Carefully cut both avocados in half.
 Slice each half into 4 or 5 strips.

-Remove the avocado from the shell and dip each slice in almond milk mixture (almond milk, egg replacer, 1 tsp olive oil).
+Remove the avocado from the shell and dip each slice in the flour and then the milk.

 Transfer the dipped avocado slice to the panko and roll around until fully coated.
 Repeat with the rest of the slices (16-20 total) and then place onto a baking pan.

-Bake for 10 minutes and broil on low for 3-5 minutes (or until golden and crispy).
+Bake for 10 minutes and broil on low for 3-5 minutes (or until golden and crispy without burning the panko).

 Remove from oven once golden brown.